-(WI) 1390 History of Ideas I. (3-0) A course centering on selected aspects of culture, how these aspects contribute to people's understanding of themselves and their universe, and the relevance of these aspects to contemporary society.
-Examples: Greek Civilization; The Evolution of American Culture.

-2370 Contemporary Issues in Mathematics and Computer Science.
+- (WI) 1390 History of Ideas I. (3-0) A course centering on selected aspects of culture, how these aspects contribute to people's understanding of themselves and their universe, and the relevance of these aspects to contemporary society.
+Examples: Origins of Civilization; The Evolution of American Culture.
+Repeatable for credit with different emphasis. - 2370 Contemporary Issues in Mathematics and Computer Science.
 (3-0) An honors colloquium which addresses current issues in the natural sciences which have particular significance for today's society.
-Prerequisite: CS 1318 or MATH 1315/1319.

-2380 Contemporary Issues in Natural Science.
+Repeatable for credit with different emphasis.
+Prerequisite: CS 1318 or MATH 1315/1319. - 2380 Contemporary Issues in Natural Science.
 (3-0) A course which addresses current issues in the natural sciences which have particular significance for today's society.
+Repeatable for credit with different emphasis.
 Prerequisite: 7-8 hours of natural science.
-Example: Astronomy in Art, History, and Literature.

-2381 Mathematical Foundations of Science.
+Example: Astronomy in Art, History, and Literature; Nanotechnology and the Science of the Very Small. - 2381 Mathematical Foundations of Science.
 (3-0) An honors colloquium which introduces liberal arts students to the fundamental ideas in science and provides the mathematical background necessary for an understanding of scientific subjects.
-Prerequisite: CS 1318 or MATH 1315/1319.

-(WI) 2390 History of Ideas II.
+Repeatable for credit with different emphasis.
+Prerequisite: CS 1318 or MATH 1315/1319. - (WI) 2390 History of Ideas II.
 (3-0) A course which explores humans' quest for an ideal society and the ideologies that quest has produced.
-Examples: Old and New World Philosophy; Ideal Societies.

-(WI) 2391 History of Ideas III.
+Examples: Old and New World Philosophy; Art and Artists: Catalysts of Social Change.
+Repeatable for credit with different emphasis. - (WI) 2391 History of Ideas III.
 (3-0) A course which focuses upon intellectual and cultural developments in western history which have particular significance for contemporary society.
-Example: America in the Sixties; World Geographic Problems.

-(WI) 3390 The Nature of Society.
+Examples: Nature and the Quest for Meaning; Democracy in America.
+Repeatable for credit with different emphasis. - (WI) 3390 The Nature of Society.
 (3-0) A course which probes some of the antecedents of modern society as reflected in the philosophy, art, science, and religions of the medieval and early modern era of western Europe.
-Examples: Renaissance Concepts of Humanity; Arts and the Humanities.

-(WI) 3391 The Nature of Man.
+Examples: Renaissance Concepts of Humanity; The Problem of Evil.
+Repeatable for credit with different emphasis. - (WI) 3391 The Nature of Man.
 (3-0) A course which explores some of the philosophical and ethical problems in the realms of modern science, technology, urbanism, and social and cultural change.
-Examples: Shaping of the Modern Mind; Philosophical Exploration in Film.

-(WI) 3392 The Nature of the Human Experience I. (3-0) A course which explores some of the historical, philosophical, and cultural aspects of our relationship to each other and to our society.
+Examples: Elementary Number Theory; Philosophical Explorations in Film.
+Repeatable for credit with different emphasis. - 3392 The Nature of the Human Experience I. (3-0) A course which explores some of the historical, philosophical, and cultural aspects of our relationship to each other and to our society.
+Examples: Religion, Social Science, and the Quest for Meaning; Technology, Gender, and Bodies in Film.

-(WI) 3393 The Nature of the Human Experience II.
+- (WI) 3393 The Nature of the Human Experience II.
 (3-0) A course which focuses on some of the cultural, historical, technological, philosophical and ideological aspects of the modern world.

-(WI) 4390A Thesis Research Methods.
+Examples: Entrepreneurs, Leaders, Teams: Best Practices; Sex, Drugs, and Cabaret: Europe 1880-1914.
+Repeatable for credit with different emphasis. - (WI) 4390A Thesis Research Methods.
 (3-0) A course in which students who intend to prepare an Honors Thesis meet to discuss research techniques and their thesis projects, and to do basic research, in an atmosphere which provides the background and supervision needed to complete the thesis successfully.
-It is recommended that students enroll in this course the semester before they enroll in the Honors Thesis course (HON 4390B).

-(WI) 4390B Honors Thesis.
+It is recommended that students enroll in this course the semester before they enroll in the Honors Thesis course (HON 4390B). - (WI) 4390B Honors Thesis.
 (3-0) A conference course designed to allow students to pursue an independent project of research, study, or creative achievement, which culminates in a paper, laboratory or field research problem, or creative effort of some size and scope.